 SSH Command Node

-The SSH Command node allows you to execute commands on remote servers via the SSH protocol.
-It supports multiple steps (sequential commands), authentication by password or private key, and output capture.
+The SSH Command node executes commands on remote servers over SSH.
+It supports multiple sequential steps, password or private-key authentication, file upload/download, and output capture.

 Overview